hrax/now-eslint/README.md

 - TODO: Backup old report if the same name report exists
 - TODO: Allow to mark and skip changes that have field "active" = false
 - Nice to have: option to generate report as PDF
+- Nice to have: generate each report into special folder